Merry we meet - Merry we meet - Merry we meet

 Leland was a prolific collector and spent most of his spare time collecting Witch lore and purchasing items of antiquity.
 One of his most prized possessions was the Black Stone of the Voodoos.
 It is believed that there are only five or six of these stones, or “conjuring stones” existing in the whole of America.
 The stones are small black pebbles thought to have originally arrived from Africa during the slave trade, and whoever succeeds in obtaining one would become a Master of Voodoo recognized as such by all other Voodoo practitioners in America.
 Leland somehow obtained one and this he exhibited at the Folk-Lore Congress in London during 1891.

 Surviving the death of his beloved wife Isabel on the 09th July 1902, Leland himself died on the 20th of March 1903 in Florence.
-He had suffered with in ill health for the pervious seven years, and toward the end a bout of pneumonia and resulting heart problems caused his death.
-Leland was cremated in Florence and his ashes returned to America, where they were buried at Laurel Hill Cemetery, Philadelphia, PA.
+He had suffered with ill health for the pervious seven years, and toward the end a bout of pneumonia and resulting heart problems caused his death.
+Leland was cremated in Florence and his ashes returned to America, where they were buried at The Woodlands Cemetery, Philadelphia, PA.

 Elizabeth Robins Pennell, Leland’s niece who inherited much of his notes, letters and unpublished materials, wrote a two-volume biography on him: Charles Godfrey Leland: a Biography (published in Boston by Houghton, Mifflin and Co in 1906).
 Her biography is filled with comments on his early passionate interests in witchcraft, magic and the occult, of his passion she writes: